deis/deis/MIGRATING.md

 a controller and nodes, for tracking users and apps, and for deploying applications.
 Chef is now no longer a requirement to use Deis.

-Provisioning a contoller and nodes can now be done through a variety of IT-friendly methods available for everything from Rackspace Cloud to Vagrant to PXE hardware boot--see the CoreOS documentation for details.
+Now anywhere you can run CoreOS, you can run Deis.
+Provisioning a contoller and nodes can be done through a variety of IT-friendly methods available for everything from Rackspace Cloud to Vagrant to PXE hardware boot--see the CoreOS documentation for details.

 Users and apps are tracked in Deis' controller and database, and apps are deployed across a cluster of machines by the `fleet` distributed init system.